 - i.
 What is the prevalence of students living under difficult economic socialeconomic status conditions? - ii.
-What are the factors leading to difficult circumstances? - iii.
-What are the kinds and effects of living under poor socio- economic status?
+What are the causes behind difficult circumstances students endure? - iii.
+What are the likely out comes students are bound to experience due to hard living conditions?